Argentina president suffers severe setback in midterm elections | DW | 15.11.2021

 It could also lose its position as the biggest bloc in the Chamber of Deputies, the lower house of Congress.

-The triumph by the center-right coalition Together for Change will mean a tough final two years in office for the president.
+The triumph by the center-right coalition Juntos por el Cambio (Together for Change) will mean a tough final two years in office for the president.

 The conservative opposition, which was badly defeated in a presidential election two years ago, won almost all the key races in the legislative ballot, as voters turned away from the government amid